top of page

 See redlining maps from Iowa cities

 How to read a redlining map: A and B designations described neighborhoods with the lowest lending risk.
 These were predominantely white neighborhoods with higher property value.
 C and D neighborhoods represented a higher lending risk, and these areas were generally where Black or other minority populations lived.
+These maps were created by the Home Owners' Loan Corporation (HOLC), a federal program intended to rescue homeowners from foreclosure during the Great Depression.

 What do the different colors mean?